-In February, Rich Brubaker gave two presentations to DOW Agriculture leadership and sustainability teams on the sustainability and the future of food in China.
+In February, Richard Brubaker, Founder and Managing Director of Collective Responsibility gave two presentations to DOW Agriculture leadership and sustainability teams on the sustainability and the future of food in China.

-These are issues that are being faced today by individuals, but are also critical to DOW (and others) who are both exposed to the challenges and seek to develop solutions to them.
+These are issues faced today by individuals but are also critical to DOW (and others) who are both exposed to the challenges and seek to develop solutions to them.

 To help DOW understand in greater depth what he is seeing in Asia, Rich covered a range of issues of strategic importance:

-2) What are the megatrends that are driving consumer demand in China, and what will be the resulting foodprint of China’s plans to urbanize another 250 million people?
+- What are the megatrends that are driving consumer demand in China, and what will be the resulting food-print of China’s plans to urbanize another 250 million people?

-4) What are the key concerns of consumers, what are the perceieved/real risks that they face, and what are the actions they take as a result?
+- What are the key concerns of consumers, what are the perceived/real risks that they face, and what are the actions they take as a result?

 To help solidify the tangibility of the insights, Rich leveraged his knowledge of recent scandals to highlight the risks of remaining compliant, while at the same time leveraging his knowledge of entrepreneurs who are at the forefront of food innovation (in Asia) to highlight the opportunities that exist for firms who have a deep understanding of the challenges faced and the value proposition for solutions aligned to overcoming those challenges.

-To learn more about how to arrange a similar briefing for your executive leadership or sustainability team, please contact Charlie Mathews ([email protected]om).
+To learn more about how to arrange a similar briefing for your executive leadership or sustainability team, please contact Charlie Mathews at email@example.com.